Support UsSupport Us

 Social media reach during festival period

-Press campaign value during festival period
+Press campaign opportunities to see (OTS) during festival period

 If the sponsorship packages are not your thing, we have many other opportunities to support the festival.